manngo/too-wide/README.md

 ## Usage
 You can use the extension to toggle the page width via the context menu or the action button.

-## To Do
+## Development

-The Next Version will include the ability to persist the width for certain sites.
+To install and automatically refresh the Addon in a new Firefox instance, you can use the development environment with [node](https://nodejs.org/en/).

+You can install the dependencies with `npm install`.
+Then, to test the Addon you should run the command `npm run watch-firefox` in the working directory of the project.
+This opens a new Firefox instance with the Addon installed.
+Furthermore, the `about:debug` page and the Wikipedia main page will be opened for convenient testing and debugging.

 ## E & EO

-This addon does what it does, and doesn’t do what it doesn’t do.
+This Addon does what it does, and doesn’t do what it doesn’t do.
 Share & Enjoy.